 - What do you take away from our conversation today?

-- Could you sum up your key learnings from our conversation today?
+- What are your key learnings from our conversation today?

 - Was there something else you wanted to share but haven’t been able to today?